 A New Year’s party in an upscale Swiss ski resort turned deadly.
 Here’s what we know

-(CNN) — New Year celebrations turned to tragedy in Switzerland on Thursday, with dozens of people presumed dead and around 100 others injured in a fire at an Alpine ski resort, police have said.
+(CNN) — New Year celebrations turned to tragedy in Switzerland on Thursday, as a fire tore through a bar packed with young people at an upscale Alpine ski resort, killing dozens and injuring more than 100 others, in what was described by the Swiss president as one of the country’s worst tragedies.

-Authorities said the blaze broke out in the early hours of New Year’s Day at Le Constellation lounge bar in Crans-Montana, one of Switzerland’s most exclusive locales.
+The blaze broke out in the early hours of New Year’s Day at Le Constellation bar in Crans-Montana, one of Switzerland’s most exclusive locales.
+Witnesses described chaos and terror as flames rapidly engulfed the basement bar, with people screaming and smashing windows in a desperate bid to escape.

+Families of the missing faced an agonizing wait for news of their loved ones on Friday as Swiss officials said identifying those killed in the fire, which include citizens of multiple countries, could “take several days.”

+Police have ruled out a terror attack, saying the tragedy is being treated as a fire.

 Here’s what we know.